nimbix/jardoc/docs/apps_tutorial.md

 Note the `url` key, we provide a specific url using the `%PUBLICADDR%` string, that will be automatically substituted by jarvice by the job dedicated subpath generated at job start.
 Note also that we are using port `8080` as stated before.

-Note also that logo image is a 128x128px png file, converted in bas64 with `-w 0` parameter.
+Also note that logo image is a 128x128px png file, converted in bas64 with `-w 0` parameter.

 Now, we need to create an nginx configuration that: